xKocO/Unity-AR-with-Vuforia/README.md

 # C-Sharp-Prototypes-

-# Augmented Reality with the Vuforia Library

-Some scripts are messier than others since there is a lot from my final Uni project here and i've learned a lot since then but im posting it anyway.

-## Just a simple repository showing diverse scripts on different minigames and interactions with C# on the unity engine.
+##  Augmented Reality using the Vuforia Library showing diverse scripts on different minigames and interactions on the unity engine.
 You can find things like:
 - UI interaction and functionality.
 - Physics interactions with objects on the scene working properly on augmented reality.